Skip to main content

 Keyless signature validation

-A policy signed in keyless mode doesn't have a public key we can verify.
-You can still verify the policy with the OIDC data used during the signing process.
+A policy signed in keyless mode doesn't have a public key you can verify.
+You can still verify the policy with the OpenID Connect (OIDC) data used during the signing process.
 For that, it's necessary to define the signature validation as genericIssuer.

 It's possible to verify information from the signature:

-• subject: field used to match the Subject attribute in Fulcio's certificate.
+• subject: The field used to match the Subject attribute in Fulcio's certificate.
 The Subject (Fulcio) field contains the user used to authenticate against the OIDC provider.
-The verification field, subject, can have one of two sub fields:
+The verification field, subject, can have one of two subfields:

 note

-Both the cosign verify and the kwctl inspect can show information about keyless signatures.
+Both the cosign verify and the kwctl inspect commands can show information about keyless signatures.

 For example, this configuration means the policy must have a keyless signature from Alice using the GitHub OIDC: